- How to Start a Blog in 5 simple steps

 Below Package Information, select an Account Plan.
 Choose a package as per your requirements.
 Please note that Bluehost bills 1, 2 or 3 years at a time.
-You’ll get more discount if you buy for the long time span.
+You’ll get more discount if you buy for a long time span.

-Should you choose extras?
+Should you choose the extras?

 I usually skip the other extras.
 However, it’s your choice whether to use it or not.
 You can either just purchase the hosting rather spending extras.
 It depends on you and your requirements.